 Who can be adopted?

-You can adopt anyone who’s younger than you are, as long as they aren’t your spouse, sibling, uncle, or aunt.
+You can adopt anyone who’s younger than you, as long as they aren’t your spouse.

 If you want to adopt a child under 14, they must have lived with you for at least 6 months.
 However, the court can waive this requirement in some cases.

 In Massachusetts, private adoption — where the birth mother makes an arrangement with the adoptive parents — isn't allowed.
 Instead, the adoption needs to meet one of these conditions: